TEL: 01273 514060

 People who live with dementia talk about the effect of social isolation and stigma.
 They have told us how they have lost friends following a diagnosis and find it a struggle to use local services.

 Common misunderstandings such as ‘it’s an inevitable part of ageing’ and ‘nothing can be done to improve the lives of people living with dementia’ prevents society becoming dementia-friendly and supporting those who need it most.
-This is why establishing a Dementia Friendly Community is vitally important.

 The original forum became the Worthing Dementia Action Alliance towards the end of 2015 and our local Dementia Friends Champions have created 2,859 Dementia Friends within the local Worthing area.
 In October 2017 we agreed a constitution at our inaugural AGM.